Bay Partners

 Series C in 2007

-M-Factor, Inc. is a software company based in San Mateo, California, specializing in web-based profit and revenue optimization solutions for the consumer goods, retail, and quick service restaurant industries both in the United States and internationally.
-Founded in 2003, M-Factor offers a software-as-a-service suite designed to analyze, forecast, and optimize marketing investments and trade spending.
-Its key solutions include M4 Marketing Investment Management, which focuses on tracking and enhancing marketing and promotional expenditures, T4 Trade Spending Effectiveness for reallocating trade spend, and P4 Portfolio Pricing Optimization, which facilitates strategic pricing across various regions, channels, and products.
+M-Factor, Inc. is a software company based in San Mateo, California, specializing in web-based profit and revenue optimization solutions for the consumer goods, retail, and quick-service restaurant sectors.
+Founded in 2003, the company offers a software-as-a-service suite that helps businesses analyze, forecast, and optimize their marketing investments and trade spending.
+Its key products include M4 Marketing Investment Management, which focuses on tracking and optimizing marketing and promotional investments; T4 Trade Spending Effectiveness, designed to enhance the allocation of trade spend; and P4 Portfolio Pricing Optimization, which assists users in setting prices for various regions, channels, and products.
+M-Factor serves clients both in the United States and internationally, providing tools that enhance profitability and revenue management.

 Spring